Projects

 Size of building: 250 + 30 sqm

-In addition to the natural conditions of the site, the client for this project had very specific demands.
-He had unlimited access to concrete joists through a factory where mis orders and production errors through the years had resulted in a larger quantity of spare elements.
+In addition to the natural conditions of the site, the client for this project had one very specific demand.
+He had unlimited access to concrete joists through a factory where wrong orders and production errors through the years had resulted in a larger quantity of leftover elements.
 The house was to be built from those.
-We naturally got inspired to not only do this for construction but also to embrace it as a visual and architectural concept.
+Naturally we found ourselves inspired to use the elements to more than just construction and the proposed design embraced the elements fully both in the interior and exterior in a collected architectural concept.

 Additional design team members: Daniel Johansson.
 This project was developed during the ’Arkitektstudio WRB’ era